 Wine rated (2023 guide) 90-91/100 (Jonathan Choukroun Chicheportiche)

 The wine has a deep ruby color.
-The nose expresses great concentration and freshness, with notes of morello cherry, black plum, blueberry and red cherry, complemented by sweet notes of cinnamon, vanilla, licorice, chocolate mint and morello cherry jam.
-On the palate, the attack is round and warm, with notes of candied red and black fruit (prunes, cherry jam) and fresh fruit (black plum, red plum, Morello cherry), with sweet spices on the finish (clove, licorice, cinnamon).
-Tannins are powerful and drying, needing time to soften.
+The nose is very concentrated and fresh, with notes of morello cherry, black plum, blueberry, and red cherry, complemented by sweet notes of cinnamon, vanilla, licorice, chocolate mint, and morello cherry jam.
+On the palate, the attack is round and warm, with notes of candied red and black fruits (prunes, cherry jam) and fresh fruits (black plum, red plum, morello cherry) with sweet spices on the finish (clove, licorice, cinnamon).
+The tannins are powerful and drying and need time to soften.
 High acidity balances the astringency of the tannins.
-A full-bodied, rich wine.
+A full-bodied and rich wine.